Buddha-nature: Modern scholarship

 Modern scholarship points to the various possible interpretations of buddha-nature as either an essential self, as Sunyata, or as the inherent possibility of awakening.

 Essential self

 Shenpen Hookham, Oxford Buddhist scholar and Tibetan lama of the Shentong tradition writes of the buddha-nature or "true self" as something real and permanent, and already present within the being as uncompounded enlightenment.
-She calls it "the Buddha within", and comments:
+She calls it "the Buddha within", and writes that the Buddha, Nirvana and Buddha-wisdom can be referred to as the "True Self" (as it is done in some buddha-nature sutras).
+According to Hookham, in the shentong interpretation, buddha-nature is what truly exists, while not-self is what it is not.

-Buddhist scholar and chronicler, Merv Fowler, writes that the buddha-nature really is present as an essence within each being.
-Fowler comments:
+Buddhist scholar and chronicler, Merv Fowler, writes that "the main message of the tathagatagarbha literature" is that buddha-nature really is present as "a hidden essence" within each being.
+According to Fowler, this view is "the idea that enlightenment, or nirvana, is not something which has to be achieved, it is something which is already there...
+In a way, it means that everyone is really a Buddha now."

-Sunyata
+Emptiness

-According to Heng-Ching Shih, the tathāgatagarbha/buddha-nature does not represent a substantial self (ātman).
-Rather, it is a positive language expression of emptiness (śūnyatā), which emphasizes the potentiality to realize Buddhahood through Buddhist practices.
-The intention of the teaching of tathāgatagarbha/buddha-nature is soteriological rather than theoretical.
+According to Heng-Ching Shih, buddha-nature does not represent a substantial self (ātman).
+Rather, it is a positive expression of emptiness (śūnyatā), which emphasizes the potentiality to realize Buddhahood through Buddhist practices.
+In this view, the intention of the teaching of buddha-nature is soteriological rather than theoretical.